 White Wizard snails are non-aggressive, solitary, and very shy by nature.
 They prefer a calm aquatic environment and peaceful tank mates.

-These snails have no means to attack other tank inhabitants and have only its operculum and shell for protection from aggressors.
+These snails have no means to attack other tank inhabitants and have only their operculum and shell for protection from aggressors.

 White Wizard snails are quiet and get scared easily that can affect their behavior.
 It means that they can be active for some time and when … suddenly slow down and barely move for days.